-Although heat is part of the name, you can use a heat pump for AC.
-It works by transferring heat instead of creating it (furnaces burn fuel to generate heat) which is why it can be used as a two way appliance.
+Although heat is part of the name, you can use a heat pump for air conditioning.
+It works by moving heat instead of creating it (furnaces burn fuel to generate heat) which is why it also is used as a dual function appliance.
 It's true that heat pumps can be very efficient, but also know that most air conditioners are roughly equivalent in terms of SEER rating.
-Just look at these two high quality systems from Lennox.
+Just look at these two high quality units from Lennox.

 XC25 Air Conditioner